Adamderbel/Movie-Review-Sentiment-Analyzer/README.md

 A web application that uses deep learning and natural language processing to classify movie reviews as **positive** or **negative** sentiment with a confidence score.
 This project demonstrates the full pipeline from model training to deployment with a user-friendly Flask web interface.

-> 📌 **Key Use Case**: Analyze movie reviews to determine sentiment with a robust deep learning model and deploy it as an interactive web app.

 ---